asfand987/Covid19-Tracker/README.md

 # Covid19-Tracker

-Website which tracks all countries around the world that have Covid19 cases.
+Website which tracks all countries around the world which have Covid19 cases.

 ## Build